jessesrsmith/c_shell/README.md

 # A Shell in C

+This is an implementation of a Unix shell.
+The shell reads user commands using fgets() and then either executes the command itself or calls the apporpriate program using freopen().
+All return values should be correctly handled.

-This shell supports the following commands:
+The C-shell supports the following commands:

 1. The internal shell command "exit" which terminates the shell.
    **Concepts**: shell commands, exiting the shell